Qusti/CTF_stuff/THM/Walkthrough_Dreaming.md

 ```

 I could not find anything of interest in the directories I landed to and then went to look in the home folders of the other users.
 There was nothing of interest in the `/home/lucien` folder that I could read.
-In the `/opt` directory on the other hand were two files that I could read.
+In the `/opt` directory on the other hand were two files of interest.
-The file owned by lucien has a cleartext password that lets me SSH into the machine or optionally just use `su lucien`.
+The file owned by `lucien` has a cleartext password that lets me SSH into the machine or optionally just use `su lucien`.
-Now we can read the `lucien_flag.txt`
+Now we can read the `/home/lucien/lucien_flag.txt`

 Having the password of the user I want to see if the user can run commands as root or as another user.
 ```